obonaventure/cnp3/book/network/bgp.rst

  - insert a medium `local-pref` attribute in the routes learned over a shared-cost peering
  - insert a low `local-pref` attribute in the routes learned from a provider

 With such an import filter, the routers of a domain always prefer to reach destinations via their customers whenever such a route exists.
 Otherwise, they prefer to use `shared-cost` peering relationships and they only send packets via their providers when they do not know any alternate route.
-A consequence of setting the `local-pref` attribute like this is that Internet paths are often assymetrical.
+A consequence of setting the `local-pref` attribute like this is that Internet paths are often asymmetrical.
 Consider for example the internetwork shown in the figure below.

 .. figure:: png/network-fig-135-c.png
    :align: center
    :scale: 70

-   Assymetry of Internet paths
+   Asymmetry of Internet paths

 Consider in this internetwork the routes available inside `AS1` to reach `AS5`. `AS1` learns the `AS4:AS6:AS7:AS5` path from `AS4`, the `AS3:AS8:AS5` path from `AS3` and the `AS2:AS5` path from `AS2`.
 The first path is chosen since it was from learned from a customer. `AS5` on the other hand receives three paths towards `AS1` via its providers.
 It may select any of these paths to reach `AS1` , depending on how it prefers one provider over the others.